1992 Coalisland riots: Aftermath

 The last patrol took place on 27 June, when two paratroopers drowned while crossing the River Blackwater.
-The same day, there were further clashes with local residents, this time in the town of Cookstown.
+The same day there were further clashes with local residents, this time in the town of Cookstown, when a group of people that the Belfast News-Letter called "drunken hooligans" assaulted a number of paratroopers trying to help an elderly man who was suffering a heart attack.

 The 3rd Battalion of the Parachute Regiment was replaced by the 1st Battalion of the Coldstream Guards.

 Six soldiers faced criminal charges for their roles in the May riots, but were acquitted one year later.
 Five were bound over.
 Maurice McHugh, the presiding magistrate, averred that the soldiers were "not entirely innocent", while Sinn Féin sources dubbed the ruling "a farce".
 Dungannon priest Father Denis Faul was of the opinion that the soldiers should have been charged with conspiracy.
 The Ulster Television documentary Counterpoint of June 1993 claimed that Northern Ireland's Director of Public Prosecutions Sir Alisdair Fraser returned the case file to the RUC recommending no prosecution.
 The programme also interviewed Alistair Hodgson, the soldier maimed at Cappagh, who said that "had another member of my unit been injured in the way that I was, I would have been with the rest of the lads attacking the locals".
 Authors Andrew Sanders and Ian S. Wood suggested that the deployment of the battalion in Coalisland and elsewhere hindered the British policy of police primacy in Northern Ireland.

-Fresh clashes between local residents and soldiers were reported at Coalisland on 6 March 1994, a few months before the first IRA ceasefire.
+Fresh clashes between local residents and troops were reported at Coalisland on 6 March 1994, a few months before the first IRA ceasefire, when a crowd assaulted two soldiers after the RUC searched a car.
+Plastic bullets were fired, and three civilians and two soldiers were slightly injured.